jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

   - Click in create
 - Adding Objects
   - Inside the bucket, just click in Upload (or drag and drop) and select the file.
+  - We can also create folder and objects to it.

+---

+### S3 Security

+**User Based:**

+- IAM Policies - attach IAM policies to users or groups and them you be allowed to access the bucket from console/cli/sdk

+**Resource Based:**

+- [Bucket Policies](#s3-bucket-policy): Rules attached directly to S3 Buckets where we can allow or deny access/actions in our bucket.
+- Object Access Control List (ACL) - Object level.
+- Bucket Access Control List (ACL) - Bucket level.

+**Encryption:** We can encrypt objects in S3 using encryption keys.

+An IAM Principal can access S3 objects if:

+- The IAM Permissions allows it **OR** if the Resource Policy allows. (an user that does not contain the IAM Policy to access the bucket, can access a bucket where the Resource Policy allows IAM Users)
+- There is not Deny

+A few exemples of usage of S3 Security:

+- Your site exposed to web, by default nobody can access it, to allow it we need to create to attach the **S3 Bucket Policy** to allow the public access.
+- An IAM User that already has a policy attached to the account allowing S3 access.
+In this case there is no need to create the S3 Bucket Policy.
+- An EC2 instance wants to access our S3, so we need to create a Role to EC2 and attach the permisions(policies) to it and attach the role in our EC2.
+Now the instance will be able to access the bucket.
+- Cross-Account-Access: For this case we may use the S3 Bucket Policy, which will allow the cross-account access.

+#### S3 Bucket Policy

+Bucket policies are JSON based policies, looks like the IAM Policy; In this document we need to define:

+- Resources:
+- Action: Set of API to allow or deny (e.g. S3:GetObject)
+- Effect: Allow or Deny
+- Principal: Who?

+Usually we use S3 Bucket to:

+1. Grant Public Access to the bucket; (for this we must remove the public access settings on the bucket on `Block all public access` settings)
+2. To force objects to be encrypted at the upload
+3. Grant access to another account (cross-account)